What is counselling?

 Your counsellor will be bound by rules of confidentiality which mean that they need to keep information you tell them private unless there is a good reason not to do so (for example, if they are required to by law, or if they believe you are at risk of killing yourself).
 Counsellors also normally have their own counsellors called “supervisors” who support them with the emotional challenges of their work.

-You can read more about counselling on the NHS Choices website.
+You can read more about counselling on the NHS website.

 The NHS provides counselling free of charge.
 You can often refer yourself directly to local organisations that provide counselling for the NHS, though it can be helpful to talk to your GP first as they may be able to offer you more options.
 If you are a patient with the NHS gender services, they may also be able to provide you with specialist counselling.

-As the counselling provided by the NHS is usually limited to a small number of sessions, if you have more complex problems you may wish to pay to see a counsellor privately.
+As the counselling provided by the NHS is usually limited to a small number of sessions, if you have more complex problems you may wish to explore other options for finding counselling:

-There are online directories you can use to find a private counsellor:
+There are online directories you can use to find a counsellor offering private services:

 When searching for a counsellor, you should check they have been accredited by a professional body.
 Professional bodies ensure that your counsellor is properly trained and follows their rules and ethical framework.